Corrective Waves

 Running Flat Corrections

-Running flat corrections are very rare and are similar to expanded flat corrections with the exception that Wave C fails to move beyond the start of Wave B and also fails reach that end of Wave A.
+Running Flat Corrections are very rare and are similar in structure to Expanded Flat Corrections with the exception that Wave C in a Running Flat Correction does not retrace beyond the start of Wave B.

 Triangle Corrections